gdalsanto/flamo/README.md

 ```

 Use the `Shell` class to add input and output layers and to get the magnitude response at initialization
-Optimization is done in frequency domain.
-The input will be an impulse in time domain, thus the input lateyer should perform the Fourier transfrom.
+Optimization is done in the frequency domain.
+The input will be an impulse in the time domain, thus the input layer should perform the Fourier transform.
-The target is the magnitude response, so the output layet takes the absolute value of the filter's output.
+The target is the magnitude response, so the output layer takes the absolute value of the filter's output.

 ```ruby
 input_layer = dsp.FFT(nfft)